 The layout modes determine the layout of boxes in the document flow.
 Boxes act either as block layout, like inline layout, like table layout or like positioned layout in which absolute and fixed positioning , which disregards the document flow.

-Tables, the forth layout mode, are in their own world, and wile they are great for tabular data, should not be used for layout purposes, as that violates the separation of church and state, eh, no, I mean, form and content.
+Tables, the forth layout mode, are in their own world, and wile great for tabular data, should not be used for layout purposes, as that violates the separation of church and state, I mean, form and content.

 Block Display